Welcome to St Willibrord’s!

 - The Nordic Catholic Church is theologically Orthodox: The Union of Scranton professes the faith of the Undivided Church as summarized in the Orthodox-Old Catholic Agreed Statements (The Road to Unity, 1987), which have become the foundational theological document of the Nordic Catholic Church.

-- Like the Orthodox Churches, both the Polish National Catholic Church and the Nordic Catholic Church have been in limited intercommunion with the Roman Catholic Church since 2006.
+- Like the Orthodox Churches, both the Polish National Catholic Church and the Nordic Catholic Church have been in limited intercommunion with the Roman Catholic Church since 2006 (can.
+844 CIC).
 In particular, the validity of the holy orders of the Polish National Catholic Church and the Nordic Catholic Church is recognized by the Roman Catholic Church.

 - The liturgical practice of the Nordic Catholic Church is based on the tradition of the (early) Western Church.